Waldenström Macroglobulinemia: Treatment Options

 Treatments Under Investigation

 Several promising new drugs and drug combinations are being studied in clinical trials for the treatment of patients with Waldenström macroglobulinemia (some for relapsed/refractory disease), including:

 - Lenalidomide (Revlimid)

 - Obinutuzumab (Gazyva)

 - Ixazomib (Ninlaro)

-As of April 2016, certain clinical trials, in the front-line setting using idelalisib in combination with another therapy, for patients with indolent NHL and chronic lymphocytic Disease generally characterized by the overproduction of abnormal or immature white blood cells that circulate or are present in the blood./small lymphocytic lymphoma were stopped to further evaluate increased adverse events that appeared to be the result of combining idelalisib with other Abnormal cell growth that cannot be controlled by the body's natural defenses.
-Cancerous cells can grow and eventually form tumors. medicines.
+As of April 2016, certain clinical trials, in the front-line setting using idelalisib in combination with another therapy, for patients with indolent NHL and chronic lymphocytic leukemia/small lymphocytic lymphoma were stopped to further evaluate increased adverse events that appeared to be the result of combining idelalisib with other cancer medicines.
 Further analysis is still needed, and patients should discuss options with their physician.

-Chimeric Identifying proteins located on the surface of all cells.
-The immune system uses antigens to determine whether cells are a necessary part of the body or need to be destroyed. receptor-modified A type of white blood cell that participates in immune responses by destroying harmful substances or cells. therapy targeting CD19 is another promising therapy for patients with Waldenström macroglobulinemia.
+Chimeric antigen receptor-modified T-cell therapy targeting CD19 is another promising therapy for patients with Waldenström macroglobulinemia.
 In this technique, a patient’s own T cells are removed and genetically reprogrammed to attack lymphoma cells.
 These clinical trials are in various phases of development.
 It is critical to remember that today’s scientific research is continuously evolving.